alimate/alimate.github.io/_posts/2016-12-30-least-significant-bits-of-java-9.md

 jshell> langs.stream().filter(n -> n.startsWith("J")).collect(Collectors.toList())
 $11 ==> [Java, JS]
 {% endhighlight %}
-Anyway JShell is all about exploratory programming with features to ease interaction including: a history with editing, tab-completion, automatic addition of needed terminal semicolons, and configurable predefined imports and definitions.
+Anyway, JShell is all about exploratory programming with features to ease interaction, including: a history with editing, tab-completion, automatic addition of needed terminal semicolons, and configurable predefined imports and definitions.

 # New IO Features
 ---